uswds/uswds-site/_components/utilities/layout-grid.md

 </div>

 <div markdown="1" class="font-sans-6 measure-3">
 The above example creates three equal-width columns on tablet, desktop, and widescreen devices using our predefined grid classes.
-Those columns are centered in the page with the parent `usa-grid` container.
+Those columns are centered in the page with the parent `.grid-container` container.

 Breaking it down, here's how it works: